Europe flood death toll tops 160, costly rebuilding ahead

 “We will do everything so that what needs to be rebuilt can be rebuilt,” Laschet said.

+A resident of the Belgian town of Herk-de-Stad said she put off sleeping to try to empty her house of water.

+“We have been pumping all night long trying to get the water out of the house,” Elke Lenaerts told broadcaster VTM on Saturday.
-Southern parts of the Netherlands also have been hit by heavy flooding.

-Volunteers worked through the night to shore up dikes and protect roads.
-Thousands of residents were allowed to return home Saturday morning after being evacuated on Thursday and Friday.
+Parts of the southern Netherlands also experienced heavy flooding, though thousands of residents were allowed to return home Saturday morning after being evacuated on Thursday and Friday.

 Caretaker Prime Minister Mark Rutte, who visited the region on Friday, said that “first, there was corona, now these floods, and soon people will have to work on cleanup and recovery.”